-- Learn how to disable Turbo Boost with a simple Windows Power Plan change.
+- Learn how to disable Turbo Boost with a simple Windows Power Plan change for better battery life and temperatures, at the expense of performance.

-- On a laptop, when seeking better battery life, Turbo Boost can lead to higher power consumption.
+- On a laptop, when seeking better battery life, Turbo Boost can lead to higher power consumption and lower battery life.

 - Modern CPUs can run up to their maximum limit without any user intervention thanks to technologies such as Turbo Boost (naming varies with the brand).